MARN-5895/Website/lectures/04_pythonbasics/README.md

 ## Invoking Python

 Most computers nowadays come with a basic version of Python.
-Because we need the power to install several scientific packages, we have installed in [Assignment 1](../assignments/01/) the latest version of Anaconda, which packages basic Python as well as Python packages.
-To check we
+Because we need the power to install several scientific packages, we have installed in [Assignment 1](../assignments/01/) the miniconda, a lite version of Anaconda, which packages basic Python as well as Python packages.
+We ca verify that miniconda's Python is our default Python:

+    which python

+which should output `~/miniconda/bin/python`.